Englischer Garten

-The Englischer Garten (/de/, English Garden) is a large public park in the centre of Munich, Bavaria, stretching from the city centre to the northeastern city limits.
+The Englischer Garten (/de/, lit.
+'English Garden') is a large public park in the centre of Munich, Bavaria, stretching from the city centre to the northeastern city limits.
 The creation began in 1789, supervised by Sir Benjamin Thompson (1753–1814), later Count Rumford (Reichsgraf von Rumford), for Prince Charles Theodore, Elector of Bavaria.
 Thompson's successors, Reinhard von Werneck (1757–1842) and Friedrich Ludwig von Sckell (1750–1823), advisers on the project from its beginning, both extended and improved the park.

-With an area of 3.7 km2 (370 ha or 910 acres), the Englischer Garten is one of the world's largest urban public parks.
+With an area of 3.7 km^{2} (1.4 sq mi, 370 ha or 910 acres), the Englischer Garten is one of the world's largest urban public parks.
 The name refers to its English garden form of informal landscape, a style popular in England from the mid-18th century to the early 19th century and particularly associated with Capability Brown.